All Black woman WWII unit honored with Congressional Gold Medal - NewsBreak

 Their service helped to uplift the American soldiers whose only connection to their families back home was through handwritten letters.

-Now 6888th Central Post Directory Battalion is receiving the highest recognition for their service, a Congressional Gold Medal of Honor.
+Now 6888th Central Post Directory Battalion members are receiving the highest recognition for their service, a Congressional Gold Medal of Honor.

-“We see their legacy in the people, including many veterans and currently active duty, whose commitment to this country ties directly to the great work of the 6888s,” said VA Secretary Denis McDonough.
+“We see their legacy in the people, including many veterans and currently active duty, whose commitment to this country ties directly to the great work of the 6888s,” said Department of Veterans Affairs Secretary Denis McDonough.

-“I never knew my mother served with the 6888th battalion until years later,” said Brenda Partridge-Brown, her daughter.
+“I never knew my mother served with the 6888th battalion until years later,” said Partridge-Brown.

 Today, only six of the 855 members of the 6888th Central Post Directory Battalion are alive — ranging from 98 to 102 years young.